nimaltd/ow/README.md

 The library is designed for:

-- Projects where CPU blocking must be avoided.
+- Projects where CPU blocking must be avoided
-- Applications that need **multi-device 1-Wire bus support**.
+- Applications that need **multi-device 1-Wire bus support**
-- Easy portability across All STM32 families.
+- Easy portability across All STM32 families

 ---